 The brown marmorated stink bug (Halyomorpha halys) is an invasive stink bug species that was first identified in Allentown, Pennsylvania in 2001.
 It is thought that they first came to the United States in shipping containers arriving from Asia.

-Besides its pungent odor, the brown marmorated stink bug is most notorious for having become an annual nuisance for homeowners for its habit of gathering in large numbers on the sides of houses and buildings in the late fall, and entering these structures in order to survive the winter.
+Besides its rather gross, pungent odor, the brown marmorated stink bug is most notorious for having become an annual nuisance for homeowners for its habit of gathering in large numbers on the sides of houses and buildings in the late fall, and entering these structures in order to survive the winter.

 Carpet beetles, as their name implies, sometimes infest carpets.
 Similar to clothes moths, the pests also feed on many other items composed of wool, fur, felt, silk, feathers, skins, and leather.
 Such materials contain keratin, a fibrous animal protein which the larvae are able to digest.
 Cotton and synthetic fabrics such as polyester and rayon are rarely attacked unless blended with wool, or heavily soiled with food stains or body oils.
 Infestations of carpet beetles can develop undetected, causing harm to vulnerable items.